kaby76/AntlrVSIX/doc/Import.md

 how to convert an Antlr3 grammar to Antlr4, many of the steps were outlined by Harwell in a [pull request](https://github.com/senseidb/sensei/pull/23).
 There is no guarantee that the conversion implemented here works perfectly.
-And, it is likely some problems post-conversion changes will need to be done manually.
+And, it is likely you will need to edit the result.

 ## Transformations in Antlr3 to Antlr4 conversion